igodev0001/RecognitionFakeImage/README.md

 ## Error Level Analysis: <a id="ela"></a>

-One powerful open sourced algorithm to help us is called Error Level Analysis.

 It is a forensic method to identify portions of an image that has different levels of compression.
 It will allow us to see areas of a photo that has been altered or changed.
 We can use this technique to determine if a picture has been digitally modified.
 The added fake contents (layers) on top of an image is different from that of the original image and most importantly, ELA can detect this.
 If an image has not been modified, the altered grid should be at a higher error potential in respect to the remaining part of the image.

-ELA works by re-saving the image at 90% - 95% compression and compares the difference between the original and the compressed.
+It works by re-saving the image at 90% - 95% compression and compares the difference between the original and the compressed.
 Modified areas are easily seen in the ELA representation.

 ![Original](images/ela1.png "Original")(Image in question)
 ![ELA](images/ela2.png "ELA")(ELA representation)

 Using the ELA image, we now can have a *common factor* among the fake images in hopes that our model can learn these signals.
 Since reading ELA images requires a trained eye as the image can produce a wide range of variations, and painfully the process is not automated, we can leverage machine learning models to assist us.

-<sup>Note: This technique is not perfect and we will go over the caveats in the 'What's next?' section.</sup>

 ## Data Flow: <a id="data"></a>